 Rock the Vote is seeking smart, enthusiastic, and motivated young adults passionate about building political power.
-The organization is hiring DC-based young adult leaders to serve as state coordinators supporting volunteer efforts in each of 10 priority states as part of Rock the Vote’s first-ever relational organizing program.
+The organization is hiring young adult leaders to serve as state coordinators for Arizona, Michigan, and New Hampshire supporting volunteer efforts as part of Rock the Vote’s first-ever relational organizing program.
 Relational organizing, at its most basic, means training volunteers to reach out to friends and family and share personal stories around the issues that matter to them most.

 Each state coordinator will utilize relational organizing technology to manage approximately 20 in-state ambassadors to meet voter registration and volunteer recruitment goals.
 Coordinators will serve as the primary point of contact for Rock the Vote ambassadors in their state and will be responsible for adapting materials and trainings for state-specific usage and leading ambassadors to achieve collective state goals.
 State coordinators report directly to the national organizing director.